indrajeetadityaroy9/lexical-sae/LITERATURE_REVIEW.md

     *   *Key Insight:* This allows "Late Interaction" models (like ColBERT) to be indexed by standard inverted indexes (Lucene/Elasticsearch), bridging the gap between high-performance neural matching and low-latency keyword search.

 ## 2. Theoretical Guarantees & Foundations
-The current project lacks a theoretical link between its neural weights and statistical properties.

 *   **Transformers as n-gram Models (Svete & Cotterell, Apr 2024):**
     *   *Finding:* Proves that Transformers with hard or sparse attention can **exactly represent** any n-gram language model.
     *   *Implication:* This provides a theoretical "existence proof" that the project's Neural Vectorizer *can* strictly subsume the baseline TF-IDF/n-gram model given the right sparsity pattern.